arrlancore/markzen/README.md

 MarkZen is a Chrome extension that transforms browser bookmarks from a cluttered list into a visually organized workspace, bringing clarity and calm to your digital life while respecting your privacy.
 You have the flexibility to choose between local storage or Chrome sync to store your bookmarks and settings.

+Sync Storage Notes:
+- If the user isn't signed in: The sync storage works, but data remains only on that device - it's essentially the same as local storage in behavior.
+- If the user signs in: Chrome will automatically sync that storage data across all their devices where they're signed in with the same account.

 ## Features

 - **Kanban-style Bookmark Management**: Visual drag-and-drop organization across customizable columns